Frequently Asked Questions

 Either.
 If either the client contacts FCL directly or vice versa, and this results in FCL providing the client with services, FCL will normally invoice the client directly.
 An exception might be in the unlikely event that FCL has a current exclusivity agreement with a particular agent relating to that client.
 If that is not the case, then no agency will be involved.
 The client would therefore save any fees that it might have had to pay to an agency.
 However FCL recognises that many clients have already outsourced all or part of their human resources and may have a list of appointed agencies to handle their recruitment requirements.
 In these cases FCL will work through the third party nominated.

 A competitive market rate.
-This may be per hour, per day or achievement based, whichever the client prefers.
-FCL can offer a discount for a longer engagement (the 6 months' rate will be cheaper than the 3 months').
+This may be per hour, per day or achievement based, whichever the client requires.
+FCL can offer a discount for a longer engagement (the 6 months' rate will be cheaper than the 3 months' rate).
 The savings in time and travelling expenses for any off-site work will be passed on to the client by way of a reduced rate for the periods concerned.
 Of course, these will also contribute to reduced traffic congestion, emissions, less damage to the environment and extra available time to support the client which would otherwise have been spent travelling.

 The details of FCL's work with all clients are strictly confidential, even if no formal confidentiality agreement has been signed.
 If a prospective client wishes to get in contact with one of FCL's previous clients then FCL will contact the former client and, once permission is given, pass on their contact details.